 My formal psychoanalytic training was completed when I qualified as a Psychoanalytic Psychotherapist at the London Centre for Psychotherapy.
 I was in full time private practice from 1981 until I retired from clinical work in 2012.
 The informal training and continuing research is probably life-long, and I have attended many courses and conferences in order to deepen my understanding in my practice.
 My work in a GP practice for seven years included assessments for patients needing psychotherapeutic help, both one-off consultations and short-term psychotherapy, or referral for longer-term help.
 I also engaged as an advisor to the GPs in the practice, on emotional and psychotherapeutic issues that arise in general medical practice.

-In my clinical practice, among the many patients I saw, I worked with a substantial number of individual adult twins.
-I have written several papers and two books based on both my clinical experience and my research into psychoanalytic work with twins.
+Twin relationships and development in twins has become the main focus of my current practice and research.
+This interest originated in my clinical practice, where, among the many patients I saw, I worked with a substantial number of individual adult twins.
+I have written several papers and two books based on both my both clinical experience and my research into psychoanalytic work with twins.
 My first book, The Twin in the Transference, was published in 2004, and has been reprinted by Karnac Books, London and New York in January 2014.
 It is available in print and as an e-book .
 The second book, The Twin Enigma.
 An Exploration of our Enduring Fascination with Twins, was published in August 2016 by Karnac Books, and is also available in print or as an e-book.

 Here is a link to my work on ResearchGate: Vivienne Lewin on ResearchGate